Tonykidv2/Windows-Imaging-Component-WaterMarking/Build 0.2.1/ReadMe.txt

 Supported System: Windows 8.1 and up.

-Known Bugs: Entire width of WaterMark image won't show up; if Opacity is set too low for certain images some pixels won't show.
+Known Bugs: Entire width of WaterMark image won't show up*Fixed*; if Opacity is set too low for certain images some pixels won't show.

 Source Code/Github can be found at: https://github.com/Tonykidv2/Windows-Imaging-Component-WaterMarking